seamusabshere/lock_and_cache/README.md

 ### Heartbeat

-If the process holding the lock dies, we automatically remove the lock so somebody else can do it (using heartbeats and redlock extends).
+If the process holding the lock dies, we automatically remove the lock so somebody else can do it (using heartbeats).

 ### Context mode